councilofelders/numerbay/docs/docs/tutorial-basics/buy-a-product.md

 Payment needs to be made **in full** and **in one single transaction** from your **Numerai wallet** within **45 minutes** after order creation.
 If no matching payment transaction is found within the time limit, the order will expire.

-NumerBay currently does not support payment from arbitrary NMR wallet, **DO NOT** send NMR from your own wallet or exchange wallets.
+NumerBay currently does not fully support payment from arbitrary NMR wallet, **DO NOT** send NMR from your own wallet or exchange wallets.

 If you need help, please contact support by posting in the #numerbay channel in [Numerai Discord Server](https://discord.gg/numerai).